 this new structure.
 And with that, I believe we feel a great sense of accomplishment

 Barnwood Builders has donated the structure to WVU Jackson’s Mill and is working with WVU to offer this one-of-a-kind team-building experience to others.

 “The Barnwood Builders project at Jackson’s Mill was a real joy to be involved in on a number of fronts,” said Javier Reyes, Milan Puskar Dean, WVU College of Business and Economics.
 “The WVU facilities at Jackson’s Mill are used by residents from throughout West Virginia, particularly our youth, so it was quite rewarding to see President Gee, academic deans and all kinds of WVU ambassadors taking part in this project.

 “What made it truly special for me was that we were shoulder-to-shoulder with Mark,

 a B&E graduate with whom we reconnected in 2015,” Reyes said.
 “He was featured

-because of the unique things he is doing with his life, and fostering that
+in B&E Magazine because of the unique things he is doing with his life,

 Bowe worked as a coal miner while completing his bachelor’s degree at B&E, and later received a master’s degree in safety management from the Statler College of Engineering and Mineral Resources.
 He founded his company, Antique Cabins and Barns, in 1995.
 He and his longtime crew have reclaimed more than 400 pioneer-era structures.